Professional Indemnity Insurance for Financial Advisers

 The 'rate' charged is dependent on a number of different factors which the underwriters will consider carefully.
 It's necessary to supply a considerable amount of information that enables them to assess the level of risk to which your firm is exposed, and the premium will then be based on this assessment.

 Minimum premiums also apply, which vary between insurers.
 The 'minimum premium' is the insurance company's starting point for insuring a risk, and they can vary significantly for Planners.
-A minimum premium could be £2,500 with one insurer, or £5,000 with another.
+A minimum premium could be £ 2,500 with one insurer and £ 5,000 with another.

 The professional indemnity market for Financial Planners